 In other words, our job is to cultivate resilience in our girls: the ability to handle stress and adversity in productive ways.
-Over the last twenty years, research has found that children and adolescents are struggling with resilience (particularly those in the middle class), leading to increased levels of stress, anxiety and depression.
+Over the last twenty years, research has found that children and adolescents are struggling with resilience (particularly those in the middle class), leading to increased levels of stress, anxiety, and depression.

 When we try to solve our girls’ problems for them, we send the message that they can’t resolve conflicts on their own.
 We also tend to make the situation worse.
 In this video, we share alternatives to getting involved as a first step.
 By delaying your intervention, and allowing your daughter to wrestle with her options, you have the opportunity to help her:

-- Recognize that all relationships involve some hurt, disappointment and setbacks, giving her a more realistic set of expectations and healthier definition of friendship.
+- Recognize that all relationships involve some hurt, disappointment, and setbacks, giving her a more realistic set of expectations and healthier definition of friendship.

-- Consider multiple strategies to respond, allowing her to flex her problem solving muscles.
+- Consider multiple strategies to respond, allowing her to flex her problem-solving muscles.

 - Validate her feelings by affirming them with her, increasing her confidence to act.

-This video introduces a way to approach social challenge with your daughter that you can use in almost any difficult situation.
+This video introduces a way to approach social challenges with your daughter that you can use in almost any difficult situation.
 We urge you to use these tactics again and again; over time, with practice, your daughter will eventually begin having the conversation “with herself.”
 In other words, she’ll begin to use these strategies on her own.

 If you are worried about your child’s safety, or are concerned she is being bullied, immediate intervention is always the best course of action.